A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

 Noble gases are the elements that make up Group 18 of the periodic table.
 They are helium (He), neon (Ne), argon (Ar), krypton (Kr), xenon (Xe), and radon (Rn).
-Noble gases are colorless, odorless, and tasteless gases that are not known to form compounds under normal conditions.
-However, in recent years, a number of compounds containing noble gases have been synthesized, and these compounds have been shown to have a variety of interesting properties.
+Historically considered inert, meaning they don't readily react to form compounds, recent research has shown that under specific conditions, some noble gases can form compounds.

 Basic Concepts

-Noble gases are the most unreactive elements in the periodic table.
-This is because they have a full valence electron shell, which makes them very stable.
-Noble gases are also monatomic, meaning that they do not exist as molecules.
-They are found in the atmosphere in small amounts, and they can also be produced by a variety of methods, including fractional distillation of liquid air and bombardment of other elements with alpha particles.
+Noble gases are the most unreactive elements in the periodic table due to their full valence electron shell, making them very stable.
+They are monatomic, existing as single atoms, not molecules.
+They are found in the atmosphere in small amounts and can be produced through methods like fractional distillation of liquid air and alpha particle bombardment of other elements.

 Equipment and Techniques